coolsamson7/service/README.md

 Voila!
 ## Basic concepts

-As we have already seen, there are 3 different basic building blocks
+As we have already seen, there are 4 different basic building blocks
 * Service
 * Component
+* Component Registry
 * Channel

 ### Service